 - There is no significant variation in ATV length when comparing the different sizes of engines from 420cc and up.

-Comparing ATV height
+Comparing ATV Height

 Finally, we’ll have a look at the average ATV height.

 How high is an ATV?
-Most ATVs are 46 to 52 inches (117 – 132 cm) high.
+Most ATVs are 46 to 52 inches (117 – 132 cm) tall.
 The average ATV height is 48,9 inches (124 cm).
 Hi-lift models are typically 1-3 inches higher than the standard model.

 This time the comparison chart shows quite a different story.